Z80coder/db-nets/demos/wolfram_tech_conf/notes.md

 A minimal-size MLP on this same problem consumes about 16 k.

-The db-net has comparable performance but is much more compact, which is great for deploying on edge devices.
+The db-net has comparable performance but is much more compact.
+Also boolean and integer operations can be cheaper than floating-point operations.
+So this makes db-nets a potentially good choice when deploying ML on edge devices.

 # Conclusion